Cvikli/AISH.jl/README.md

 - If you don't want to WRITE out the entire file THEN find a new way of diff patch model!
 So we should create a sort of patch... or another diff view which would be possible to be used with meld!
 - layered AI... so we would have one that produce sh blocks but the internal core should talk with code blocks later on.
 - simplify the answer... shorter... filter sentences should be minimized!
+- forbid the system to generate this many extra token!
+Also the bare minimum is to forbid the AI to create ```sh_run_results blocks...
+- LIVE modification...
+So it could even eval the running function....
+THIS IS ONLY GOOD IF WE WANT TO DEVELOP ITSELF...
+BUT nice feature... :D
+-  Thinking should be an interactive line that shows basically progress...
+But in the end it disappear

  ✓ STREAMING anthropic claude
  ✓ Multi SH can be handled
  ✓ Update the SYSTEM_PROMPT AS THE FILES CHANGE